 Before leaving the counter, make sure all the details on your passport is correct.
 Pay extra attention to the spelling of your name and birth date, so you can easily raise concerns while you’re there.

-If you signed up for the delivery service, expect your passport to arrive after around 2 weeks.
+If you signed up for the delivery service, expect your passport to arrive 2 days after the date of release.

 Is personal appearance required?

 Yes.
 All applicants MUST show up at the DFA office because your photograph, signature, and biometrics will be taken.

 Does everyone need to get an appointment before applying?

 No. There are some exceptions.
 The following are exempted and can apply without appointment by using the courtesy lane.